-The data associated with these addresses will only be read from the device at the start of a communications session.
-Once read, the values will not be refreshed until the server has been restarted or the "Reset" tag has been invoked.
-To invoke a reset, a non zero value must be written to the Reset tag.
-Once the Reset tag has been invoked, the driver will reinitialize all startup data from the device.
-This will result in a pause of the update of process values and alarms until all initialized data has been read from the device.
+^{}Data associated with these addresses will only be read from the device at the start of a communications session.
+Once read, the values will not be refreshed until the server has been restarted or the Reset Tag has been invoked.
+To invoke a reset, a non-zero value must be written to the Reset Tag.
+Once the Reset Tag has been invoked, the driver will reinitialize all startup data from the device.